Information for Authors & Editorial Policies

 Financial and Non-Financial Relationships and Activities

-Likewise, authors are required to disclose financial support from the industry or other conflicts of interest that might bias the interpretation of results.
-All submitted manuscripts include a ‘Financial and Non-Financial Relationships and Activities’ section listing all financial and non-financial relationships and activities.
+Likewise, authors are required to disclose financial and non-financial relationships and activities that might bias the interpretation of results.
+All THMT manuscript submissions must include an uploaded ‘Financial and Non-Financial Relationships and Activities’ document.
+For more information please visit Manuscript Preparation here.

 Embargo Policy

-There is no embargo.
+There are no embargos.
 Abstracts of work may be presented at scientific conferences.

 Repository Policy, Self-archiving and Digital preservation